UN-OCHA/common_design/README.md

 See [scripts in package.json](https://github.com/UN-OCHA/common_design/blob/main/package.json#L9)

-To get a list of commands, do `npm run` and it will output all possible options:
+To get a list of commands, do `npm run` and it will output all possible options.

 ## Icons